 DEGREE COMPLETION PROGRAMS | QUICK READ

-It’s never as easy as a simple yes or no. Going back to college takes genuine commitment and a good deal of effort — but the end result can certainly be worth it.
+It’s never as easy as yes or no. Going back to college takes genuine commitment and a good deal of effort—but the end result can certainly be worth it.

 First, realize you are not alone in this decision.
 There are plenty of others in a similar position, looking to balance work and home while advancing their education.

 Adult learners, also called “non-traditional” learners, are on the rise at colleges and universities across the nation.
 The National Center for Education Statistics projects enrollments for students age 25 and over to grow 14 percent through 2024, compared with 13 percent growth among those under age 25.

 Completing your degree definitely can pay off.
 According to the U.S. Bureau of Labor Statistics, those who hold a bachelor’s degree earn 52% percent more than those with some college but no degree.

 So if you’re pondering the question “Should I go back to college?” start by knowing yourself and what you want to accomplish.
 We’ll be here when you’re ready to make it happen.

 How to Go Back to School

 Don’t let the idea of returning to school be an intimidating one.
 Let us help you through the process.
 Here’s a couple of quick steps to get started:

 Going back to school should have a purpose for you.
 Keep that end goal in mind as you navigate the process.